atndan/Twitter-Sentiment-Analysis-and-Prediction/README.md

 ## Twitter-Sentiment-Analysis-and-Prediction

 A sentiment analysis job about the problems of each major U.S. airline.
-The model use only text column to concentrate on feature engineer in NLP, model will determine whether a text is expressing sentiments that are positive, negative, or neutral.
+The model uses most of feature engineer in NLP and determine whether a text is expressing sentiments that are positive, negative, or neutral.

 ## Index: